cesarferreira/robin/README.md

 ## Reason
-> every project has a different way of deploying/releasing/etc By maintaining a simple json file with all the available tasks for this project everyone on the team can add / edit the available tasks for the project.
+> Every project has a different way of deploying/releasing/etc .
+By maintaining a simple json file with all the available tasks for this project everyone on the team can add / edit the available tasks for the project.

 ### Sharing is caring?
 > add it to `.gitignore` or share it with the team